cloudposse-terraform-components/aws-github-oidc-provider/src/README.md

         enabled: true
 ```

-## Configuring the Github OIDC Provider
+## Configuring the GitHub OIDC Provider

-This component was created to add the Github OIDC provider so that Github Actions can safely assume roles without the
-need to store static credentials in the environment.
-The details of the GitHub OIDC provider are hard coded in the
-component, however at some point the provider's thumbprint may change, at which point you can use
+This component was created to add the GitHub OIDC provider so that GitHub Actions can safely assume roles without the need to store static credentials in the environment.
+The details of the GitHub OIDC provider are hard coded in the component, however at some point the provider's thumbprint may change, at which point you can use
 [get_github_oidc_thumbprint.sh](https://github.com/cloudposse/terraform-aws-components/blob/main/modules/github-oidc-provider/scripts/get_github_oidc_thumbprint.sh)
 to get the new thumbprint and add it to the list in `var.thumbprint_list`.

 This script will pull one of two thumbprints.
-There are two possible intermediary certificates for the Actions SSL
-certificate and either can be returned by the GitHub servers, requiring customers to trust both.
-This is a known
-behavior when the intermediary certificates are cross-signed by the CA. Therefore, run this script until both values are
+There are two possible intermediary certificates for the Actions SSL certificate and either can be returned by the GitHub servers, requiring customers to trust both.
+This is a known behavior when the intermediary certificates are cross-signed by the CA. Therefore, run this script until both values are retrieved.
-retrieved.
 Add both to `var.thumbprint_list`.

 For more, see https://github.blog/changelog/2023-06-27-github-actions-update-on-oidc-integration-with-aws/